revertinc/revert/README.md

 Email `security@revert.dev` if you believe you have uncovered a vulnerability.
 In the message, try to provide a description of the issue and a way of reproducing it.

+## 🔒 Security

+We take security seriously.

+**Please do not file GitHub issues or post on our public forum for security vulnerabilities**.

+Email `security@revert.dev` if you believe you have uncovered a vulnerability.
+In the message, try to provide a description of the issue and a way of reproducing it.

 ## 💪 Contributors

 Thankful to the community for making Revert better every day ❤️